 “Caregivers are especially distressed by the way the illness has affected their emotional health and their life in general.”

 A study on bipolar caregivers in the United States found that depression can be common.
 It is often the result or combination of having little support for themselves, the financial strain the disorder can have, along with the disruption the mood swings bring.

 Chances are you will also have to deal with the cultural and social stigmas that still surround mental illness.
 This often causes additional stress that can begin to affect your overall health.

-Dealing with Bipolar Mania and Depression (How do you deal with someone that is bipolar?)
+Assisting with Bipolar Mania and Depression (How do you help someone with bipolar?)